Manage data links

 - Automatically update linked elements

-To update a linked element, think-cell must establish a data link to the Excel workbook that contains the linked range.
-To establish the data link, think-cell saves and uses the following data about the Excel workbook:
+To update a linked element in PowerPoint, think-cell must connect to the Excel workbook that contains the linked range.
+For this connection, think-cell uses the following information about the Excel workbook:

 - The name and file path of the Excel workbook